Social Animals (2018 comedy film)

-Social Animals is a 2018 American comedy film, written and directed by Theresa Bennett in her directorial debut.
-It stars Noël Wells, Josh Radnor, Aya Cash, Carly Chaikin, Fortune Feimster and Samira Wiley.
+Social Animals is a 2018 American comedy film, written, and directed by Theresa Bennett in her directorial debut.
+It stars Noël Wells, Josh Radnor, Aya Cash, Carly Chaikin, Fortune Feimster, and Samira Wiley.

 The film was released in a limited release and through video on demand on June 1, 2018, by Paramount Pictures.

 Plot

 Zoe is an almost 30-year-old woman who owns an unsuccessful waxing business on the same street as Paul's adult video store.
-She lives in a tiny home on her landlord's land, however is unable to pay her rent in a timely manner.
+She lives in a tiny home on her landlord's land, but is unable to pay her rent in a timely manner.
 She takes a Polaroid of every person that she has sex with.

 Paul's marriage is struggling.
-His wife, Jane, is a serious lawyer and supports their family.
-They haven't had sex in three months, and she suggests that he have an affair, leaving him confused and he rejects the suggestion.
+Jane, his wife, is a serious lawyer and supports their family.
+As they haven't had sex in three months, she suggests that he have an affair, leaving him confused and the idea rejected.

-Zoe attends a friend, Lana's, wedding, and sees Paul there.
-The pair later meet when she goes into his store.
-Paul expresses interest in the concept of an affair to Jane after meeting Zoe.
-Jane also attempts to have different sexual rendezvous but each of them ends with her getting emotional and crying.
+Zoe attends a friend Lana's wedding and sees Paul there.
+The pair later speak when she visits his store.
+After meeting Zoe, Paul expresses interest in the affair idea to Jane.
+Jane is also attempting to have sexual rendezvous but each time gets emotional ends up crying.

-Zoe meets Paul after attending Lana's baby shower, but is overwhelmed by the fact that he has three kids and has sex with the bartender there.
-Jane and Paul continue to have moments that appear to be periods of sexual reconciliation, however Jane backs out each time.
-Paul and Zoe continue to see each other and build a rapport, eventually having sex.
-Zoe's best friend Claire points out that Zoe waited especially longer to sleep with him than she usually does.
-After having sex, Zoe reflects on the fact that he has three kids and a wife and feels baited by him.
-He consoles her, however she remains conflicted.
+Zoe meets Paul after attending Lana's baby shower but is overwhelmed by the fact that he has three kids, so has sex with the bartender there instead.
+Jane and Paul continue to have moments that appear to promise sexual reconciliation, yet Jane backs out each time.
+Paul and Zoe do continue seeing each other and build a rapport, eventually having sex.
+Zoe's best friend Claire points out that Zoe had waited longer to sleep with him than is usual.
+After having the sex, Zoe reflects on how Paul has three kids and a wife, and feels baited by him.
+He consoles her; however, she remains conflicted.

-Jane goes by Zoe's store to book a waxing appointment out of curiosity, after feeling as though she is the one that Paul is sleeping with.
+Jane goes by Zoe's store to book a waxing appointment out of curiosity, feeling she is the one who Paul's sleeping with.
 She is passive and reveals that Lana and her husband are already having problems and that he has been cheating on her.
-Jane breaks down crying, and reveals that she has been having panic attacks regularly.
-She's embarrassed and quickly leaves after the appointment is finished.
+Jane breaks down crying, revealing she's been having panic attacks regularly.
+Embarrassed, she quickly leaves after the appointment is finished.